 V or V. O: 100% Vegan

 A vegan cake cafe located next to Shinjuku Gyoen Park.
-They sell a selection of cakes that can be enjoyed with a cup of tea or coffee.
-They use soy milk, and you can get a drink for ¥450.
+They sell a beautiful selection of cakes that can be enjoyed with a cup of tea or coffee, using soy milk.

 Open: 11:00 – 19:00